kodecocodes/i10t/user-notifications/user-notifications.markdown

 cuddlePix doesn't really demand end to end encryption, so instead you're going to add an image attachment to incoming remote notifications.
 But first, you need to set up a development environment.

 Because the simulator cannot register for remote notifications, you'll need a device with iOS 10 to test.

 Start by configuring cuddlePix for push with your Apple Developer account.
 First select the **CuddlePix** target and **General** tab.
-In the **Signing** section, select your **Team** and then in **Identity** enter a unique **Bundle Identifier**.
+In the **Signing** section, select your **Team** and then in **Bundle Identifier** enter a unique **Identifier**.

 ![width=80% bordered](./images/general-configuration.png)

 Now switch to the **Capabilities** tab and switch **Push Notifications** on for the CuddlePix target. cuddlePix is now set up to successfully receive tokens from the Apple Push Notification Service (APNS).

 ![width=80% bordered](./images/push-configuration.png)

-Select the **ContentExtension** target and change the *com.razeware.CuddlePix* prefix in its bundle identifier to match the unique identifier you used for the **CuddlePix** target (leaving .ContentExtension at the end of the identifier).
+Select the **ContentExtension** target and change the *com.razeware.CuddlePix* prefix in its bundle identifier to match the unique identifier you used for the **CuddlePix** target (leaving `.ContentExtension` at the end of the identifier).
 Also set your **Team** as you did in the other target.
 Apple requires your extensions to have a prefix that matches the main app.

 You'll also need a way to send test pushes, for which you'll use a popular open source tool called **NWPusher**.
 It sends push notifications directly to APNS.
 To start, follow the instructions in the **Installation** section of their GitHub readme to get the app running - [github.com/noodlewerk/NWPusher](https://github.com/noodlewerk/NWPusher).